 CBT helped Virgin recognize the implausibility of the catastrophic narratives he had been constructing.
 One of the strategies he found to be most useful was writing out the scenarios, then reading them back.
 “I was suddenly struck by how disproportionate what I’d constructed was to reality,” he says.

 Virgin now speaks openly with co-workers and friends about his experience, with the goal of encouraging others to address their symptoms.
-He also serves as the board president of AnxietyBC.
 “I decided to share to try and de-stigmatize it,” he says.
 He hopes that dialogue will allow others to speak freely and learn about treatment options.
 “It’s exceptionally liberating when you finally have the tools to manage this disorder.”